jakep3/Project-4/README.md

 __Figure 9:__ Spectrogram for a short period of time that there is marine mammal vocalization.

-  2. There is airgun noise at the Asial Seabase RS03AXBS site on August 1st 2019.
+  2. There is airgun noise at the Axial Seabase RS03AXBS site on August 1st 2019.
 The spectrogram of the recorded data can be seen in Figure 10.

   ![](10b.JPG)

 __Figure 10:__ Spectrogram for a short period of time that there is airgun noise.

-  3. There was earthquake/volcano eruption activity at the Axial seamount CE04OSBP site on April 15th 2017.
+  3. There was earthquake/volcano eruption activity at the Axial Seamount CE04OSBP site on April 15th 2017.
 The spectrogram of the recorded data can be seen in Figure 11.

   ![](11.JPG)